Model Basin Commission

 The Model Basin Commission entitled “Governance Structures for Transboundary Water Management in the Jordan Basin” was presented at EcoPeace’s Annual Regional Conference in November 2016.

 In 2009 EcoPeace partnered with the Yale Environmental Law clinic in a research effort to identify best practices and common failures in river basin management with regard to sustainable development, conflict mitigation and cooperation, and equitable distribution of river flows.
-The purpose was to inform the efforts towards forming a multilateral organization to successfully manage the divergent water demands within Jordan River basin.
+The purpose was to inform the efforts towards forming a multilateral organization to successfully manage the divergent water demands within the Jordan River basin.
 A literature review was conducted to identify major transboundary river basins and to describe, in general terms, their ecosystems, political settings and the terms of their transboundary water management agreements.
 Subsequently, an in-depth study of two selected river basins, the Okavango and the Indus Basins, was undertaken to identify best practices for successful transboundary river basin management.
-Below are links to the two papers which give both provide information about the basin management strategies adopted by the riparians as well as identify best practices and relevance for application to the Lower Jordan River Valley.